Why GitHub is Essential for Network Automation

 1 git diff

 The diff command is quite powerful.
-You can compare code between branches, or even have diff open up a GUI tool of your choice that's built for showing differences, such as meld.
+You can compare code between branches or have diff open a GUI tool of your choice, such as Meld, built for showing differences.

 Wrapping Up

-So how does all this fit in with automation?
+So, how does all this fit in with automation?
 There are plenty of ways you can automate with git.
 For example, you might have a cron script that automatically pulls changes down from GitHub and pushes them onto a network device.
-This is easier than it sounds, as all the script needs is an account with GitHub, and a call to git pull.
-Then the script would copy the new files it pulls down onto the device.
+This is easier than it sounds, as all the script needs is an account with GitHub and a call to git pull.
+Then, the script would copy the new files and pull them down onto the device.

-Or, you can access git right from within all the usual automation tools such as Puppet, Chef, and Ansible; all of these tools understand and support git.
+You can also access git right from within all the usual automation tools such as Puppet, Chef, and Ansible; these tools understand and support git.
 Think of the possibilities!
-Your team could push changes to GitHub, merge them into master, and every night a chef recipe pulls down the latest master and pushes it to the devices, all without any human intervention.
+Your team could push changes to GitHub and merge them into the master, and every night, a chef recipe pulls down the latest master and pushes it to the devices without human intervention.

-Git and GitHub are powerful tools that will be important on your resume.
+Git and GitHub are powerful tools that will be important to your resume.
 We've only scratched the surface here.

 delivered to your inbox.